In this Gardener's HQ growing guide, we'll explore cultivating Avena plants in your garden, indoor spaces, and other settings.

 Plants can reach heights of between one and four feet (30 to 120 cm).

-Avena should be used as an emphasis plant for the garden, and can also be grown in containers.
+The Avena plant should be used as an emphasis plant for the garden, and can also be grown in containers.

-The Avena genus contains up to 15 species and is often known as the Oats genus, it belongs to the Poaceae family of true grasses.
+The Avena genus contains up to 15 species, and is more commonly known as the Oats genus.
+It belongs to the Poaceae family of true grasses.
 Members of this widespread family are native to Europe, Asia and parts of North Africa.

 Avena sativa: Common Oat; Cat Grass